henry-oberholtzer/mp3-to-mp4/README.md

 mp3-to-mp4 is built with the intention of converting folders of tagged audio files to mp4 rapidly.

+### Basic:

 To convert an entire folder:
 ```
 poetry run mp3-to-mp4 convert /c/my_folder/
 ```
-It will default to using a specified image, failing that the file's ID3 image tag will be used.

-If there is no image available, text will be generated based on the `artist` and `title` ID3 tags.

-Converting a single file and image:
+Converting a single file and specific (optional) image:
 ```
 poetry run mp3-to-mp4 convert /c/my_folder/my_music.mp3 --image /c/other_folder/image.jpg
 ```

 **NOTE**: If your path includes parentheses, you may need to place it in single quotes to avoid bash errors. e.g. '/c/my path (with mp3s)'

+### Image Selection:

+Images can be specified with the `--image` or `-i` flag.

+If no image is specified, mp3-to-mp4 will try to grab the image from the file's metadata.

+If no image is present in the metadata, it will search the folder for a suitable image and use the first one it finds.

+At the moment, mp3-to-mp4 considers .png and .jpe?g files titled one of the following as suitable images, with no regard for casing.

+`folder, album_art, albumart, art`

+If there is no image available, text will be generated based on the `artist` and `title` ID3 tags, unless a join command has been given, where the `album artist` and `album title` tags will be used instead.

 # Upcoming features